SOMarrah/my-react-portfolio/somarrah/README.md

 ## 6/8/2022
   - Set up fixed position camera in orbit controls.
 The rotation is locked with a min/max by using Azimuth angle, and Polar angle.
 Can also limit min-zoom and max-zoom.
 Looking ahead I think I will have to make a function with an eventlistener on click to set the perspective where I need it to be.
 This could be a limitation, and a workaround would be to have 'clickable' objects that then display each specific html element i want when clicked.
   - Had a wierd GIT error where I was commiting as LEARN Academy- Laptop.

+  ## 6/16/2022
+  - I have run into some blockers regarding how to implement my camera changing positions.
+I might have a few ways to do it, but still need practice with R3F to really grasp it.
+  - I have implemented a way to control objects in the canvas to find positions, scale, rotation, and color( I know there is more to Leva but that is what I have accomplished so far).
+  - Leva will allow me to quickly navigate and organize each component on the scene.
+Since my project is a 3d 'world', knowing the placement and being able to move things exactly where I need them is crucial - this will save tons of time. (no more editing components by 1 value and waiting to see what changed!)
+  - I have also created the UI for my project section as a placeholder.
+I have cards that display an image, have tags to display what language, the title of the project, and a basic button.
+I did not create the styling for this, just implemented it into the scene to fit what I needed.